 The Challenge

-African American babies in Wisconsin are almost three times as likely to die before their first birthday compared to whites and the number one cause of infant mortality among black babies is complications of prematurity.
+Wisconsin’s Black infant mortality rate is the highest in the nation as Black babies are almost three times as likely to die before their first birthday compared to white babies.
+The number one cause of infant mortality among Black babies are complications of prematurity.
 The factors leading to inequities in preterm birth and infant mortality are complex and multifactorial; therefore, multidisciplinary and innovative approaches to prenatal and interconception care are critical to improve these outcomes.
+There is increasing evidence showing that models of prenatal care that are community-driven, group-based, culturally-relevant and family-centered have the potential to significantly decrease Black prematurity rates and improve other maternal and infant health measures.
+Evidence-based community interventions that have shown promise thus far include community-based doula programs, group-based models of prenatal care and community-based pregnancy support groups.

 Project Goals